How The Next Million Start-Ups Will Be Funded

 It is worth noting that this work was initially done for a Dutch scale-up in need of growth-capital, as a part of my new venture: FundMeUp.

-Based on the assumption that these are the most favorable and accessible options, with regard to raising capital in this geographical region, I have selected the following options:
+Based on the assumption that these are the most favorable and accessible options, with regard to raising capital in this geographical region (The Netherlands), I have selected the following options:

 - Governmental funds/subsidies